 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-While people may believe leaving a window open caused their sore throat, it really depends more on the air quality, says Michael Benninger, MD, Chairman, Head and Neck Institute at Cleveland Clinic.
+While people may believe leaving a window open caused their sore throat, it really depends more on the air quality, says otolaryngologist Michael Benninger, MD.
 “Cool air from an open window can help people breathe better, unless the air is very dry,” Dr. Benninger says.

 Fans also can dry the air, but the soothing white noise may lead to better sleep.
-“I suggest facing the fan away.
+“I suggest facing the fan away from you.
 It will still circulate the air while producing background noise,” he says.

 “The most common reasons for a sore throat in the morning are a dry environment, especially in winter, along with mouth breathing and acid reflux,” Dr. Benninger says.
-He says that dehydration, hay fever, or the beginning of a cold also can be culprits.
+He says that dehydration, hay fever, or the beginning of a cold can also be culprits.
+People who snore or have sleep apnea may also wake with a sore throat.

 If you consider your sleeping environment and symptoms, you often can find ways to rid yourself of that sandpaper-in-your-throat feeling.